SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 #### High Weak Order Methods

+None of the following methods is adaptive.

+- `SimplifiedEM` - A simplified Euler-Maruyama method with weak order 1.0 and fixed step size.
+Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†
 - `DRI1` - Fixed step weak order 2.0 for Ito SDEs with minimized error constants.
   Can handle diagonal, non-diagonal, and scalar additive noise.†
 - `RI1` - Fixed step weak order 2.0 for Ito SDEs.